-ompany at any time during of since the end of the financial year are.
-Director Experience, special responsibilities and other directorships Geoff Bruce Selig Geoff has over 30 years' experience in the marketing communications sector.
-Executive Chairman Geoff was managing director of IVE Group prior to moving into the role of executive chairman following the Company's listing on the ASX in December 2015.
+Director Experience, special responsibilities and other directorships Geoff Bruce Selig Executive Chairman Geoff has over 30 years' experience in the marketing communications sector.
+Geoff was managing director of IVE Group prior to moving into the role of executive chairman following the Company's listing on the ASX in December 2015.
 Appointed: 10 June 2015 Geoff is a director of Caxton Group and Caxton Print Holdings, and also sits on the board of The Lysicrates Foundation.
 He was the State President of the NSW Liberal Party from 2005-8.
 Geoff holds a Bachelor of Economics from Macquarie University and is a member of the Australian Institute of Company Directors.
-Gavin Terence Bell Independent Non-executive Director Gavin is an experienced director, executive and lawyer.
+Gavin Terence Bell Independent Non-Executive Director Gavin is an experienced director, executive and lawyer.
 Gavin is currently a director of Smartgroup Corporation Limited (ASX: SIQ).
 Prior to becoming a director, Gavin was the CEO of global law firm Herbert Smith Freehills.
 He was a partner in the firm for 25 years.
 Appointed: 25 November 2015 Gavin holds a Bachelor of Laws from the University of Sydney and a Master of Business Administration from the AGSM, University of New South Wales.
 Committee: Chair of the Nomination & Remuneration Committee and Member of the Audit, Risk & Compliance Committee.
-Carole Louise Campbell Carole Campbell is a professional company director with more than 30 years' experience across a diverse range of industries including professional services, financial services, media, mining and industrial services.
-Independent, Non-executive Director Carole commenced her career with KPMG and has held executive roles with Macquarie Group, Westpac Institutional Bank, Seven West Media, Bis Industries and Merivale.
-Appointed: 21 November 2018 Ceased: 24 November 2020 Carole is a Non-Executive Director and Chair of Audit Committee of FlexiGroup Limited (ASX: FXL) and Deputy Chair of Council and Chair of the Finance, Audit and Risk Management Committee of the Australian Film Television and Radio School.
+Carole Louise Campbell Independent, Carole Campbell is a professional company director with more than 30 years' experience across a diverse range of industries including professional services, financial services, media, mining and industrial services.
+Non-Executive Director Appointed: 21 November 2018 Carole commenced her career with KPMG and has held executive roles with Macquarie Group, Westpac Institutional Bank, Seven West Media, Bis Industries and Merivale.
+Ceased: 24 November 2020 Carole is a Non-Executive Director and Chair of Audit Committee of FlexiGroup Limited (ASX: FXL) and Deputy Chair of Council and Chair of the Finance, Audit and Risk Management Committee of the Australian Film Television and Radio School.
 She is also a Non-Executive Director of The Sydney Film Festival.
-Carole is a Fellow of Chartered Accountants Australia and New Zealand (FCA) and a Graduate Member of the Australian Institute of Company Directors (GAICD).
-Committee: Chair of the Audit, Risk & Compliance Committee Sandra Margaret Hook Sandra has a track record in driving customer-centred business transformation and transitioning traditional organisations in rapidly evolving environments.
-Independent Non-executive Director She has extensive operational, digital, financial management and strategic experience built over 25 years as a CEO and in senior executive roles for some of Australia's largest media companies including News Limited, Foxtel, Federal Publishing Company, Murdoch Magazines and Fairfax.
-Appointed: 1 June 2016 Since 2000 she has also served as a non-executive director on listed, public and private companies and government bodies.
-Sandra is currently director of digital/ technology companies RXP Services Ltd (ASX: RXP), MedAdvisor Ltd (ASX: MDR) and Redhill Education Limited (ASX: RDH) as well as the Sydney Fish Market and CRC Fight Food Waste.
-She is a trustee of the Sydney Harbour Federation Trust.

-Committees: Member of the Nomination & Remuneration Committee
+Carole is a Fellow of Chartered Accountants Australia and New Zealand (FCA) and a Graduate Member of the Australian Institute of Company Directors (GAICD). ノ ノ Committee: Chair of the Audit, Risk & Compliance Committee.
+Sandra Margaret Hook Independent Non-Executive Director Sandra has over 25 years' experience in sales and marketing, building and leading commercially successful businesses, driving growth and leading change.
+She has a track record in delivering brand and portfolio strategies, transitioning traditional organisations in rapidly evolving environments and brings a strong focus on customer-centric growth and digital transformation at Board level.
+Appointed: 1 June 2016 Sandra was formerly Managing Director and CEO of NewsLifeMedia, a division of News Limited; CEO of News Magazines, and held various senior executive roles with Australia's largest media companies including News Limited, Foxtel, Federal Publishing Company, Murdoch Magazines and Fairfax.
+Sandra is currently a non-executive director of MedAdvisor Limited (ASX: MDR), Redhill Education (ASX: RDH), Sydney Fish Market Limited and CRC Fight Food Waste.
+She is also a Trustee of the Sydney Harbour Federation Trust.
+Committees: Member of the Nomination & Remuneration Committee.